awsdocs/amazon-sqs-developer-guide/doc_source/sqs-long-polling.md

 # Amazon SQS Long Polling<a name="sqs-long-polling"></a>

 *Long polling* helps reduce the cost of using Amazon SQS by eliminating the number of empty responses \(when there are no messages available for a `[ReceiveMessage](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)` request\) and false empty responses \(when messages are available but aren't included in a response\)\.
+For information about enabling long polling for a new or existing queue using the AWS Management Console or the AWS SDK for Java \(and the `[CreateQueue](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_CreateQueue.html)`, `[SetQueueAttributes](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html)`, and `[ReceiveMessage](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_ReceiveMessage.html)` actions\), see the [Tutorial: Configuring Long Polling for an Amazon SQS Queue](sqs-configure-long-polling-for-queue.md) tutorial\.
+For best practices, see [Setting Up Long Polling](working-with-messages.md#setting-up-long-polling)\.

+Long polling offers the following benefits:

++ Eliminate empty responses by allowing Amazon SQS to wait until a message is available in a queue before sending a response\.
+Unless the connection times out, the response to the `ReceiveMessage` request contains at least one of the available messages, up to the maximum number of messages specified in the `ReceiveMessage` action\.

++ Eliminate false empty responses by querying all—rather than a subset of—Amazon SQS servers\.

++ Return messages as soon as they become available\.

-## Differences Between Short and Long Polling<a name="sqs-short-long-polling-differences"></a>
+## Differences Between Long and Short Polling<a name="sqs-short-long-polling-differences"></a>

 By default, Amazon SQS uses *short polling*, querying only a subset of its servers \(based on a weighted random distribution\), to determine whether any messages are available for a response\.